fimad/scalpel/README.md

 be considered.

-In these cases the `guard` function of the `Alternative` type class can be combined with `chroot` and `Any` to implement predicates of arbitrary complexity.
+In these cases the `guard` function of the `Alternative` type class can be combined with `chroot` and `anySelector` to implement predicates of arbitrary complexity.

 Building off the above example, consider a use case where we would like find the